|Nutritional Guidelines (per serving)|

 Rub a nonreactive (enameled or stainless steel) saucepan with cut garlic halves.
 Add the wine and place the saucepan over medium heat.

 Heat the wine until it is just beginning to bubble.
 Reduce heat to low and add lemon juice.

 In a bowl, combine cheeses and flour; gradually stir into the wine.
 Continue cooking, stirring to keep from sticking, until cheese is melted and well blended.

-Grease crockpot lightly or spray with non-stick cooking spray.
+Grease the crock pot lightly or spray with non-stick cooking spray.

-Pour cheese mixture into the prepared crockpot.
-Add Kirsch; stir well.
+Pour the cheese mixture into the prepared crock pot.
+Add kirsch; stir well.
 Sprinkle with nutmeg, pepper, and paprika.

-Cover and cook on HIGH for 20 to 25 minutes or until hot, then turn to LOW for 1 to 3 hours.
-Keep the pot on LOW while serving.
+Cover and cook on the high setting for 20 to 25 minutes or until hot, then turn to the low setting for 1 to 3 hours.
+Keep the pot on low while serving.

 Serve your fondue with bread cubes or other dippers.